 Email: firstname.lastname@example.org The Hamilton Lab Population genetics I am deeply intrigued by the processes that influence the distribution of genetic variation within species.
 My empirical projects focus on either marine fish populations or plant populations.
 Research in my laboratory focuses on fundamental questions in evolutionary biology, population genetics and conservation genetics.
 I am interested in gene flow and population structure, the interplay of effective population size and natural selection, and inferring population demographic histories from genetic data.
 I frequently use simulation modeling to develop expectations for the behavior of genetic systems under idealized evolutionary processes.
 My lab also employs molecular genetic methods such as microsatellite genotyping and DNA sequencing to estimate key population genetic parameters such as effective population size, degree of population structure and rates of gene flow.

-Research in my laboratory is focused on elucidating the mechanisms that yeast cells use to sense external conditions – such as nutrient abundance and host status – and how these cells alter gene expression in response to these conditions.
-We are studying expression of the enzymes that comprise the purine nucleotide biosynthetic pathway in Saccharomyces cerevisiae.
+Email: email@example.com The Rolfes Lab Yeast genetics Research in my laboratory is focused on elucidating the mechanisms that yeast cells use to sense external conditions – such as nutrient abundance and host status – and how these cells alter gene expression in response to these conditions.
+We are studying the metabolism of and roles for inositol pyrophosphates in Saccharomyces cerevisiae.
 In Candida albicans, we are investigating how filamentation is controlled at the genetic level.